Bucharest: Education

 Overall, 159 faculties are in 34 universities.
 Sixteen public universities are in Bucharest, the largest of which are the University of Bucharest, the Politehnica University of Bucharest, the Bucharest University of Economic Studies, the Carol Davila University of Medicine and Pharmacy, Technical University of Civil Engineering, the National University of Political Studies and Public Administration, and the University of Agronomic Sciences and Veterinary Medicine of Bucharest.

 These are supplemented by nineteen private universities, such as the Romanian-American University.
 Private universities, however, have a mixed reputation due to irregularities.

 In the 2020 QS World University Rankings, from Bucharest, only the University of Bucharest was included in the top universities of the world.
 The Politehnica University disappeared from the ranking.
 Also, in recent years, the city has had increasing numbers of foreign students enrolling in its universities.

 The first modern educational institution was the Princely Academy from Bucharest, founded in 1694 and divided in 1864 to form the present-day University of Bucharest and the Saint Sava National College, both of which are among the most prestigious of their kind in Romania.

 Over 450 public primary and secondary schools are in the city, all of which are administered by the Bucharest Municipal Schooling Inspectorate.
 Each sector also has its own Schooling Inspectorate, subordinated to the municipal one.

+Bucharest is also home to many scientific sections of the Romanian Academy.